ystael/chicago-ug-math-bib/advanced/functional-analysis.md

 #### Zimmer, *Essential Results of Functional Analysis*

-**[BB]** It's a U of C published blue book, and is extremely concise and quickly presents most of the stuff one needs to know.
+**[Ben Blander]** It's a U of C published blue book, and is extremely concise and quickly presents most of the stuff one needs to know.
 It's certainly not easy--Chapter 0 presents weak derivatives--but it's a good second course.